The University of Edinburgh - Edinburgh Futures Institute

 The project

-In your final project, you will be able to apply your learning in depth to a domain, issue or concern which drives you.
-It could be:
+Your final project brings together everything you have learned, giving you the opportunity to apply your learning in depth to a domain, issue or concern which drives you.
+Your final project can be:

 - based on your own personal or professional interests